FMLA Second and Third Opinions; Supreme Court limits ability

 third medical opinions by employers in an attempt to curtail abuse and

-manipulation of the FMLA by employees
+manipulation of the FMLA by employees.
+If

 an employer doubts the validity of an initial medical certification provided by